 Please read them.

-The following user says Thank You to psears for this post:
+The following 2 users say Thank You to psears for this post:

 There are some measures of precaution, which often avoid trouble.
 But still option selling is something else than buying T-Bills.

 First and most important: Get out of a trade when you have to get out.
 Obviously the move against you in Gold went over two days.
 Thus, there should have been enough time to get out.

 I get out when the value of the option has doubled.
 That is not a hard criterion, I also look at the fundamentals and at the charts.
 But I do not get significantly above doubling.
 I often get out of a trade before it has doubled - in case the fundamentals have changed, an important resistance in the chart has been hurt, or the put (call) option gains value on a bulish (bearish) report.

 Ron is very successful riding out trades far beyond doubling in value of the option.
 But this requires a very large account and the ability to be right more than 90 %.
 (Remember: If your rule is to get out of a trade when the value of the option is 8-fold you need 8 further perfect trades to get break-even.
 Not regarding fees.)
 My percentage of winners is only about 70 %, but losses in average are significantly lower than 100 % of the original price when I sold the option.

 Another important point is to keep the lot sizes small and to avoid clump risk.
 Additionally, I try to balance put and call options.
 Currently - and this is typical longterm - I hold short options in 7 different commodities, 3 calls, 3 puts, and 1 strangle.
 Of course it is possible to start with only one commodity.
 But in this case you have to be very disciplined to keep lot sizes small.